coff33ninja/AI-discord/README.md

 - **Contributions** - Code contributions are always welcome!
 - **Donations** - Support development for faster feature releases

 *"I-it's not like I'm excited about these new features or anything!
 But... if you want to help make them happen, I guess that would be... nice.
-Baka!"* - Akino 💕
+Baka!"* - Your Tsundere Bot 💕

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-Akino might act annoyed about it, but she secretly appreciates the help!
+The bot might act annoyed about it, but she secretly appreciates the help!

 ### 🛠️ **Development Priorities**